mlpack/ensmallen/doc/function_types.md

 ```
 </details>

-The following optimizers can be used with multi objective functions:
+The following optimizers can be used with multi-objective functions:
 - [NSGA2](#nsga2)